-I use similar methods for treating neck pain and pain in shoulders, knees and hips.
-As everything in the body is connected when we resolve a problem in one area it has a positive affect throughout the entire body.
+I use the same method for working on knee, hip, neck and shoulder pain.
+As everything in the body is connected when we resolve a problem in one area it has a positive effect throughout the whole body.

-The TMJ is the most complex joint in the whole body.
+The Temporal Mandibular Joint (TMJ) is the most complex joint in the whole body.
 It is located just below the ear.
 This joint allows us to open and close the mouth.
 It also moves the jaw from side to side and the chin forward and back.
 It has a greater range of movement than any of our other joints.